BjarkeErichsen/Twitter_sentiment_MLOPS/reports/README.md

 >
 > Answer:

---- We made use of WandB's configuration function and with uniform distribution between the chosen hyperparameters test.
-Whenever an experiment is run the models performance is then logged in WandB and we could find the optimal model here and choose the right combination of hyperparameters for the best performance.
-One would have to  ---
+--- We made use of WandB's configuration function and with randomly selected values between the chosen hyperparameters that we would like to experiment with.
+Whenever an experiment is run the models performance is then logged into WandB and we could find the optimal model here and choose the right combination of hyperparameters for the best performance.
+Furthermore a seed was used in datasplitting.
+To reproduce one of the runs, specific values should be put in the sweep config, and the same seed (42) should be used.
+Then lastly you would need to run the script from root dir. by:
+'python twitter_sentiments_MLOPS/train_model_sweep_wandb.py' ---

 ### Question 14